-My darlings, something that I have been seeing and experiencing lately is the idea of loneliness.
+My darling, something that I have been seeing and experiencing lately is the idea of loneliness.
 What is it, and what does it mean for people, especially women over 50?

 Loneliness is not just about being alone.
 One can feel alone while married or even when surrounded by a group of people.
 You can feel lonely after being bullied at work or craving knowledge, yet you might not have the tools or resources to escape this feeling.

-After hearing that over 40% of adults in America report feeling lonely, I wondered how I could address this here, on my blog.
+After hearing that over 40% of adults in America report feeling lonely, I wondered how I could address this here, on my site.
 I know that I have felt lonely.
 I’m sure many of you here have as well.
 Even though I have indeed written about loneliness before, I believe this topic should be discussed often and at length.
+Loneliness is a pervasive problem for women over 50.

 I had no idea such a thing called “birding” existed until I read Cassie’s article.
-But things like birding, my darlings, are ways that people after 50 can find joy!
-These are ways that we can immerse ourselves in a new hobby or activity and even find new friends.
+But activities like birding, my darlings, are ways that people after 50 can find joy!
+These are ways that we can immerse ourselves in a new hobby or activity, reinvent ourselves, and even find new friends.

 Did you know that art and healing go hand-in-hand?
 In recent years, many studies have shown a correlation between art and its use as a form of medicine.
-How it can heal the brain and, of course, my readers, keep loneliness at bay.
+Art can heal the brain and, of course, my readers, keep loneliness at bay.

 This research illuminates why the list I’m about to share with you includes many different art forms.
 Not only do art and creative industries inspire the mind to work, but they can also inspire community.
 From dancing to flower arranging and painting, art heals and sparks new relationships.
 Or it can add a little flare back into a relationship that you already have.

 Flower arranging is a perfect creative outlet and low impact.
 Find classes in your area by Googling or asking a local flower shop if they offer any.
-This link will take you to a Yelp search.
-(Just fill in your own location.)
 I even know many coffee shops that offer one-night classes like this at a very low cost.
 This is an activity that is simple and will uplift your spirit.

 Not only your involvement in an art class be healing, but you might also learn a skill or improve upon a skill you already have.
 Heal the soul and meet a new friend!
 Not to mention, you’ll have new art made by your very own hands to add to your home.
 Look at your local colleges, libraries and community centers for classes.
 They are not difficult to find!